ssoyoung/device-unlocking-system/README.md

             (1) User Account Creation
-                : Create new user (user duplication check) (2) Vehicle Creation
+                : Create new user (user duplication check) : Enter user information and click "CREATE" button

+            (2) Vehicle Creation
-                : Create new vehicle (vehicle duplication check) (3) Get OTP
+                : Create new vehicle (vehicle duplication check) : Enter vehicle information and click "CREATE" button

+            (3) Get OTP
-                : Get OTP Code for user (maximum 3 times) (4) Enter OTP
+                : Get OTP Code for user (maximum 3 times) : Enter user information and click "GET OTP" button

+            (4) Enter OTP
-                : OTP validty check (maximum 3 times) : if OTP validty check is done successfully, alert message pops up (Assume that, that is a pairing code which is shown in device's screen) (5) Enter Pairing Code
+                : OTP validty check (maximum 3 times) : Enter OTP information and click "SEND OTP" button : if OTP validty check is done successfully, alert message pops up (Assume that, that is a pairing code which is shown in device's screen) : if (3)'s user information or vehicles' information are entered wrong, can not perform Pairing properly  (negative test)

+            (5) Enter Pairing Code
                 : Enter Pairing Code and click PAIRING button : if pairing process is failed, you can not use lock/unlock function : if (3)'s user information or vehicles' information are entered wrong, can not perform Pairing properly  (negative test)

             (6) Lock/Unlock
                 : Click lock, unlock button
-                : if (3)'s user information or vehicles' information are entered wrong, can not perform Lock/Unlock properly  (negative test) (7) Reset
+                : if (3)'s user information or vehicles' information are entered wrong, can not perform Lock/Unlock properly  (negative test)

+            (7) Reset
-                : You can use this function if user is in condition, excess 3 times wrong OTP entered problem : enter the user information (phone number), and vehicle information if needed
+                : You can use this function if user is in condition, excess 3 times wrong OTP entered problem : Enter the user information (phone number), and vehicle information if needed

    #4. etc